Zhouzi/zhouzi.github.io/_posts/2014-12-07-the-two-way-data-binding-framework-serie.markdown

 Some are really powerful with a complex architecture while others focus on simplicity and flexibility.
 But it's hard to have an opinion simply based on the specs and what you can read about it.
 The best way to determine which one fits best a project and its requirements is probably to actually try them out.
-This is exactly what this serie is about.
+This is exactly what this serie is all about.
 I am going to build a simple and basic app with different technologies.

 _Note: The purpose of this serie is more about discovering and giving a try to those frameworks than evaluating their two way data binding capabilities.